Build E-Commerce Authority with Quality SEO and Backlinks

 Strengthening Authority Through Reciprocal Linking (H2)

 Part of our SEO strategy involves linking back to the high-quality domains that mention us.
 For example, check out our mention on Nancy Rubin's blog.
 This two-way credibility encourages Google to see both sites as trustworthy.
-We also link internally to products like our 10 oz White Frosted Mocha Masquerade Candle to create tighter site architecture.
+We also link internally to products like our 10 oz White Frosted Mocha Masquerade Candle and our new 14.5 oz Large Glass Candle to create tighter site architecture.
 Good internal links enhance site navigation, reduce bounce rates, and boost topical authority.
+Adding these highly searched product pages to our internal link structure also helps strengthen the entire Willis Candle Shop domain in Google's eyes.

 Key SEO Ranking Factors According to Google (H2)